ZuseZ4/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 ### Outputs

-An `#[Offload]` rustc-builtin-macro which makes a function definition known to the LLVM offloading backend.
+An `#[offload]` rustc-builtin-macro which makes a function definition known to the LLVM offloading backend.
 A bikeshead `offload!([GPU1, GPU2, TPU1], foo(x, y,z));` macro which will execute function foo on the specified devices.
-An `#[Autodiff]` rustc-builtin-macro which differentiates a given function.
+An `#[autodiff]` rustc-builtin-macro which differentiates a given function.
-A `#[Batching]` rustc-builtin-macro which fuses N function calls into one call, enabling better vectorization.
+A `#[batching]` rustc-builtin-macro which fuses N function calls into one call, enabling better vectorization.

 ### Milestones

-- The first offloading step is the automatic copying of a slice or vector of floats to a Device and back.
+- The first offloading step is the automatic copying of a slice or vector of floats to a device and back.

-- The second offloading step is the automatic translation of a (default) Clone implementation to create a Host2Device and Device2Host copy implementation for user types.
+- The second offloading step is the automatic translation of a (default) `Clone` implementation to create a Host2Device and Device2Host copy implementation for user types.

 - The third offloading step is to run some embarassingly parallel Rust code (e.g. scalar times Vector) on the GPU.